heroku/heroku-buildpack-ruby/README.md

 #### Run the Tests

-Clone the repo, then `bundle install` then clone the test fixtures by running:
+The tests on this buildpack are written in Rspec to allow the use of `focused: true`.
+Parallelization of testing is provided by https://github.com/grosser/parallel_tests this lib spins up an arbitrary number of processes and running a different test file in each process, it does not parallelize tests within a test file.
+To run the tests: clone the repo, then `bundle install` then clone the test fixtures by running:

 ```sh
 $ hatchet install